Brooklyn Mirador

 Unrelated but interesting details

-Many sources indicate that in 1803, John Jacob Astor bought a house at 233 Broadway from Rufus King, when William was 10.
+Many sources indicate that in 1803, John Jacob Astor bought a house at 233 Broadway from NY Senator Rufus King, when William was 10.
 After the death of his wife in 1834, John Jacob razed the entire block and built the fabulous Astor House hotel.
 President-elect Lincoln spoke there in 1861.
 In 1913, the Woolworth Building, at 233 Broadway, became the tallest building in the world (until 1930).
 Like father, like son?
-William's house at 350 Fifth Avenue became the Waldorf Astoria before becoming the Empire State Building in 1931, the new 'tallest building in the world'.
+The homes of William's sons, John Jacob Astor III and William Jr., at 338 and 350 Fifth Avenue became the original Waldorf Astoria by 1897, before becoming the Empire State Building in 1931, the new 'tallest building in the world'.

-Except John Jacob Astor's house was actually 223 Broadway.
+Except that the Rufus King house was actually 223 Broadway.

 ...